Boerhavia coccinea: Native range

 The native range of the species is uncertain.
-It is considered to be native to the Americas, Africa, the Arabian Peninsular, the Indian sub-continent and parts of Australia.
+It is considered to be native to the Americas, Africa, the Arabian Peninsula, the Indian sub-continent and parts of Australia.
 Some data suggests the species originated in an area between the southern USA and northern South America and introduced to other parts of the world by human activity.

 The species' range in Australia has expanded under human activity.
 In Africa, B. coccinea has been found in Uganda, Kenya, and Tanzania.
 The uncertainty concerning the native range is exacerbated by the difficulty of distinguishing species within the B. diffusa-B. coccinea complex.

 Invasiveness

 The plant exists in many parts of the world and some sources consider it an invasive species in most.
 The species' range in Australia has expanded under human activity.

 Perhaps the most well-known instance of the plant's naturalization is the southeastern United States.
 A few distant locations of invasion include Hawaii and a few Asian countries.
 In Asia, specifically in Taiwan, B. coccinea is found among other weeds on the sides of roads, in lawns, and along bodies of water.
 Globally, the plant tends to live near large bodies of water.